-For many first-time authors, self-publishing is the best option.
+For many first-time authors, self-publishing is NOT a mistake; in fact, it’s often the best option.
 It is actually a fairly simple process and Publishing Xpress can walk you through the steps from writing to holding the book in your hands.

 Once the book is finished, much of the work is done – but not all of it!
 Getting the word out about the book is paramount to making sure the book gets into the hands of readers.
 Book marketing mistakes that many new writers make are not using social media correctly, not harnessing the power of your personal network, and not using market research to help with marketing your own book.

 The easiest way to get the word out about your book is to tell people.
 Social media platforms are a great way to let potential readers know about the upcoming book and tweeting or posting about the book, characters, or sneak peeks of the book itself can create interest and excitement around its publication.

 Other platforms like Instagram provide a visual way to tell the story of the upcoming book or show an early look at the writing process or even the cover art.
 Using email marketing is another social media strategy to let potential readers know about the coming publication.
 Some new authors even create a basic website to advertise their new book.
 Social media and emails can all link back to the website to create more interest.

 Who do you know?
 New authors should always reach out to everyone they know to help get the word out about the new book.
 Don’t be shy about asking them to support your new book, because the people they reach might become your biggest fans.